marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will appreciate that most available Python code is constructed as classes, so it's imperative to understand how they work even if you don't absolutely have to use them.
     * *Extra Credit:*
         * Generators.
 Why the bother?
-* Jan-30-R: **Random Walk Lab - simulating molecular diffusion as a consequence of randomness**
-    * *Objectives:*
-        * You will be able to generate random numbers.
-        * You will be able to plot data points in 2 or 3 dimensions.
-        * You will apply everything you've learned up to this point to simulate random walks in various dimensions and visualize them.
-        * You will appreciate the role of randomness in molecular diffusion.
-    * *Data Sets:*
-        * Visualize actual diffusion data?
 * Feb-04-T: **Probability Density/Mass Functions (PDFs/PMFs)**
     * *Objectives:*
         * You will understand how randomness can give rise to normally or exponentially distributed observations.